EldarKarahasanovic/myPVHomeAssistant/README.md

 - PR to the Home Assistant Core

 ### 2-IN PROGRESS:
-- Display status of my-PV devices
+- Display screen mode of my-PV devices

 ### 3-DONE:
 - Monitoring of all status values